Battery Collection Site Operators

 • The site must accept, at a minimum, up to 15 kg of batteries per day from any person.

-Haulers, refurbishers or processors who pick up and process used batteries for a PRO or producer, must be registered with the Authority in order for the batteries they transport and process to count towards a producer’s management requirement.
+Haulers, refurbishers or processors who pick up and process used batteries for a producer, must be registered with RPRA for the batteries they transport and process to count towards a producer’s management requirement.

-Municipalities with a population of less than 1,000, First Nation sites or Ontario crown sites can contact a producer or a PRO to arrange a pick-up once they collect one tonne of batteries (either rechargeable or single-use).
+First Nation communities, Ontario crown sites and municipalities with a population of less than 1,000 can contact a producer or a PRO to arrange a pick-up once they collect one tonne of batteries (either rechargeable or single-use).
 The producer or PRO must collect the batteries within one year from the time the request is made.
-This requirement does not apply to collection sites operated in the Far North.
+Producers or PROs must make reasonable efforts to pick up batteries within one year from First Nation reserves in the Far North

 Have a question?